sal55/langs/pcl8.md

 ## PCL v8 Intermediate Language

-This documents some details of the IL I now use in my lower-level language compilers.
+This documents some details of the IL I now use in my lower-level language whole-program compilers.

+Note that I am not offering a working product that anyone code download and use.
+Just describing the design of an IL which I have refined and which seems to work well for me.
+I don't got into details of how the IL is generated, or what comes next.

 ### Overview

 PCL is a complete representation of a whole program or library.
 It describes three kinds of entities:
 * Declarations, stored in a linear Symbol Table (ST).
 This is a linear list of variables and functions, both local and imported
-* Data, mainly static initialisation data for static variables
+* Data, mainly initialisation data for static variables
 * Code, which is sequences of executable instructions for a Stack VM

 The primary data structure is the ST (declarations).
-Each initialised variable in the ST will a sequence of one or more DATA non-executable instructions.
+Each initialised variable in the ST will have a sequence of one or more DATA non-executable instructions.

-Each local function has sequence of one or more of the executable IL instructions that are listed below
+Each local function has a sequence the executable IL instructions that are listed below

-There is one more auxiliary data stucture which is list of import libraries, which may be needed for the backend to do its job.
+There is one more auxiliary data stucture, a list of import libraries, which may be needed for the backend to do its job.

-PCL is intended for whole-program compilers with a backend (the bit that comes after the PCL stage) that directly generates execubles, or even runs the generated code, without extraneous tools such as linkers.
+PCL is intended for whole-program compilers with a backend (the bit that comes after the PCL stage) that directly generates executables, or even runs the generated code, without extraneous tools such as linkers.

 However this describes only the form of the IL; it does not dictate what happens next.
-It just strives to include enough information to make that job possible.
+The PCL design just strives to include enough information to make that job possible.

 ### Generating PCL